 Mid-Tech recommendations are considered by campus specialists such as Speech/Language Pathologists, Occupational Therapists, Physical Therapists, Vision Specialists, Campus Based Evaluation teams, and classroom teachers in collaboration with the Program Specialist for Assistive Technology.
 These specialized AT recommendations can be included within the FIE.
 Based on a student's PLAAFP and curricular expectations, campus specialists identify the needs of the student and consult with members of the Assistive Technology team for assistance when making recommendations.
 In addition, the Mid-Tech AT must be documented appropriately in the ARD paperwork if the AT is required for a FAPE.
-The Mid-Tech recommendation coded as "Assistive Technology" in the PLAAFP section of SuccessEd (AT yes/no check box) and should be documented within the AT Supplement, accommodations, goals and objectives, and/or supplementary aids and services in the ARD AT is documented and maintained on a campus level as it relates to that area of service.
+The Mid-Tech recommendation coded as "Assistive Technology" in the PLAAFP and should be documented within the AT Supplement, accommodations, goals and objectives, and/or supplementary aids and services in the ARD document.
+AT is documented and maintained on a campus level as it relates to that area of service.
 The Mid-Tech level Assistive Technology equipment/materials may require more maintenance, more training, and may have more technical or electronic component/features than Low Tech.

 Mid Tech level devices/equipment may require a trial period of use and recommendations are based upon this trial.
 Devices/equipment may be available from SERS.
 If the equipment is not currently available in the district, it may need to be ordered.
 When the ARD Committee has determined that mid-level Assistive Technology is required for student use, a member of the campus will notify the Program Manager for Assistive Technology.
 Equipment will be checked out or ordered in the student's name.
-Examples of Mid Tech devices include: a portable word processor (such as an AlphaSmart), static display voice output communication device (such as a Go Talk 20+TM), and word prediction software (such as Co-WriterTM)
+Examples of Mid Tech devices include: static display voice output communication device (such as a Go Talk 20+TM), environmental control devices, and switch interface devices.